 - Saving the working time.
 Having written a checklist once, you can reuse it, given the relevance of the information.

 - The list of tests (with necessary details level).

 - Checking environment consist:

-- a build on which testing were performed;
+- a build on which testing was performed;

 - a testing environment (if applicable);

 - Results of the test.